-The proposed Northern Gateway pipeline from Alberta to Kitimat, British Columbia, poses profound challenges for Indigenous rights and ecological justice.
-The proposed pipeline would run 1172 kilometers and carry 525,00 barrels a day of diluted bitumen to the west coast for export by tankers mostly to Asian markets.
-A second pipeline would carry hundreds of thousands of barrels of condensate (used to dilute the bitumen) back to Alberta each day.
-It would allow for increased extraction of bitumen from the Alberta tar sands, resulting in a substantial increase in greenhouse gas emissions.
+The proposed Northern Gateway pipeline from Alberta to Kitimat, British Columbia, posed profound challenges for Indigenous rights and ecological justice.
+The proposed pipeline would have run 1172 kilometers and carried 525,000 barrels a day of diluted bitumen to the west coast for export by tankers mostly to Asian markets.
+A second pipeline would have carried hundreds of thousands of barrels of condensate (used to dilute the bitumen) back to Alberta each day.
+It would have allowed for increased extraction of bitumen from the Alberta tar sands, resulting in a substantial increase in greenhouse gas emissions.
 The project was cancelled by the federal government in November 2016.

-Gateway would traverse hundreds of streams and rivers where salmon spawn and cut through landscape prone to landslides and occasional earthquakes.
-The oil tankers would navigate narrow marine channels, including the Hecate Strait, one of the most difficult bodies of water in the world in terms of navigation.
+The pipeline would have traversed hundreds of streams and rivers where salmon spawn and cut through landscape prone to landslides and occasional earthquakes.
+Oil tankers would have had to navigate narrow marine channels, including the Hecate Strait, one of the most difficult bodies of water in the world in terms of navigation.

 Save the Fraser Gathering of Nations